meta-company/makex/documents/source/proposals/resource-thresholding.md

 Developers using makex would prefer it didn't use all of their machine's resources.
 No build tools have obvious ways to control these resource constraints.

+Tasks that require minimum memory are uncommon, but do exist.
+These are typically:

+- linker steps/executables
+- large scale build tools
+- inefficient build tools and packers (e.g. typescript, webpack, etc)

-We need a way to dynamically allocate load based on machine specifications and metrics.
+We need a way to dynamically allocate load based on machine specifications and metrics, and task requirements.

 Constraints in order of weight are: